mhthies/smarthomeconnect/docs/web.rst

 In most cases, the Python widget class can be derived from `WebPageItem` **and** `WebUIConnector`, such that the widget object can also serve as the websocket communication endpoint for the widget.
 Only in cases that require multiple communication endpoints for the same widget (like the ButtonGroup widget, which has a *Connectable* websocket communication endpoint for each button), additional objects should be used.

-The connection between an individual widget's JavaScript object and the corresponding Python `WebUIConnector` (s) is automatically established by the SHC web framework.
+The connection between an individual widget's JavaScript object and the corresponding Python `WebUIConnector` is automatically established by the SHC web framework.
 It uses the Python object id (obtained by `id(foo)` in Python) for identifying the individual `WebUIConnector`.
 The WebUIConnector's object id is typically rendered into the widget's HTML code as an HTML attribute by the `WebPageItem` object, then obtained by the JavaScript constructor function and provided to the client-side SHC framework via the object's `subscribeIds` attribute and as a parameter of the `writeValue` function.

 Each widget's JavaScript object of the correct widget type is automatically constructed upon page load by the SHC framework.
 For this purpose, each widget needs to have the `data-widget` attribute on some of it's HTML elements, specifying the widget type name, which is mapped to a type-specific constructor function via the global `SHC_WIDGET_TYPES` Map in JavaScript.

+A full-blown example of all the required parts for creating a custom widget is shown in the `custom_ui_widget´ example in the `example` directory of the SHC repository.

 Python Side